jincubator-united-defi-2025/protocol/DESIGN.md

       - ERC-6909 Settlement (including EIP-712 Signature Verification)
       - BackRunning Of Order

+Note: For demonstration purposes we can use order and fulfillment via local scripts.
+It is recommended to use [Tenderly Virtual Testnets](https://tenderly.co/virtual-testnets) so that judges have visibility.
+(This is preferred over anvil).

 ### Price Discovery Improvements

 - Tycho Indexing: For Streaming of State Changes of DeFi Protocols